MSiam/Few-Shot-Learning/readme.md

 <div><img src="omniglot.png" class="img-responsive" alt=""> </div>

 ### Siamese Networks
 Metric learning methods have the advantage that they rapidly learn novel concepts without retraining.
-One of the earliest attempts was using siamese networks by Koch et al. and formulating the few shot learning problem as a verification task.
+One of the earliest attempts was using siamese networks by Koch et al [3].
+It formulated the few shot learning problem as a **verification task**.
 A siamese network consists of two twin networks with shared weights which is then merged and the similarity between features is learned through stochastic gradient descent.

 The distance function used to learn the similarity can be in the form of a contrastive loss, or a weighted L1 distance.
 In Koch et al. paper they utilized the weighted L1 distance followed by a sigmoid function and cross entropy loss .

 Figure .. shows the network architecture used and an unofficial keras code is provided here.

 ### Matching Networks